Douglas Township, Boone County, Iowa

-Douglas Township is one of seventeen townships in Boone County, Iowa, USA.
+Douglas Township is one of seventeen townships in Boone County, Iowa, United States.
 As of the 2000 census, its population was 2,344.

 History

 Douglas Township was established in 1858.

 Geography

 Douglas Township covers an area of 17.4 sqmi and contains one incorporated settlement, Madrid.
 According to the USGS, it contains four cemeteries: Cassel, Dalander, Fairview and Mount Hope.